qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

  - Navigation cluster in a triangle (WASD), flat layout or vi(1) layout.
  - Switching the GUIs left/right.
  - To what layer should _left shift_ toggle.
+ - Compile with symbols ☐ ☒ ☑ 🗹 (checkboxes) or ⮘ ⮙ ⮚ ⮛ (pointers).
- - Change the symbol 'ƒ' Dutch guilder into a Euro symbol €.
+ - You can change the symbol 'ƒ' Dutch guilder into a Euro symbol €.

 In addition the symbol 🛠 can be easily reconfigured in `unicode_macros.c`.
 There are some tokens to help port the layout to a board with 47 or 48 keys (`J1_J2`).